所有页面

 Top P (Nucleus Sampling):

-• Medium (0.4-0.6): Balanced diversity/accuracy.
-General dialogue/writing
+• Medium values (0.4-0.6):

-• Choose values based on task type
+• Choose appropriate parameter values based on the specific task type.

 Context Window

-• Note: More messages = higher token consumption
+• Note: More messages consume more tokens.

 Enable Message Length Limit (MaxToken)